MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-overview.md

   ![Start with existing templates](media\email-start-with-existing-templates-1a.png "Start with existing templates")

+   Legend
-   1. **search**.
+   1. **Search**.
 Allows you to search for templates.
 Search does not support regular expressions and it works on the template name only.
    2. **Browse**.
 Allows you to browse through out-of-the-box email templates.
 A list of available out-of-the-box email templates (global and entity specific) will display in alphabetical order.
 Global templates are shown as the type User.
 If you've created a custom email template, it will also be displayed here.
    3. **Details**.
 Allows you to preview the email template.
 When you select an email template, you can preview the content so you can pick the template that best meets your needs.
 After inserting an email template, you can modify the template content as needed.
    3. **Select**.
 Allows you to insert the template content into your email.